mikeshulman/narya/README.md

 Narya is eventually intended to be a proof assistant implementing Multimodal, Parametric, Higher Observational Type Theory.
 However, a formal type theory combining all those adjectives has not yet been specified.
 At the moment, Narya implements a normalization-by-evaluation algorithm and typechecker for an observational-style theory with binary Id/Bridge types, with Gel types for internal parametricity as an option.
 The alternative option of transport and univalence is not yet implemented, nor are any other modalities included.

 Narya is very much a work in progress.
 Expect breaking changes, including even in fundamental aspects of the syntax.
-But on the other side of the coin, feedback on any and everything is welcome.
+But on the other side of the coin, feedback on anything and everything is welcome.

 ## Compilation

-Narya requires OCaml version 5.1.0.
+Narya requires OCaml version 5.1.0 and the libraries [Bwd](https://github.com/redprl/ocaml-bwd) and [Fmlib_parse](https://hbr.github.io/fmlib/odoc/fmlib_parse/index.html).

 ```
 opam switch create 5.1.0